 Best laptops 2016: How much storage do I need?

-Memory (RAM) is where programs and files are stored only while you're using them, and more is better.
-Consider 3GB an absolute minimum, with 6- to 8GB the ideal figure (but you can never have too much).
+Memory (RAM) is where programs and files are stored only while you're using them, and more is always better.
+Consider 4GB an absolute minimum, with 8- to 16GB the ideal figure if you can afford the upgrade.
+You can't have too much.

 Best laptops 2016: Which laptop processor is best?